wp-plugins/woocommerce-jetpack/readme.txt

 If you wish that some task would go up the queue to make it faster, please contact us by <a href="http://woojetpack.com/contact-us/">filling this form</a>.
 We are listening carefully to our users!

+1. Fix - Payment Gateways - Instructions are not showing.
+Suggested by Jen.
 1. Upgrade Feature - PDF Invoices - Send PDF invoice or link to invoice to the customer.
 Make this option available for certain payment methods only (user selection).
+Idea by Jen.
 1. Upgrade Feature - Shipping - Advance free shipping - Free shipping for multiple country/places.
 Each country/places different prices.
+[Idea by LQTOYS]
 1. New Feature - Smart Reports - Various reports based on products prices, sales, stock.
 1. Upgrade Feature - Custom Price Labels - Add "global labels".
 1. Upgrade Feature - Shipping - Add "Custom Shipping Method".